aham-oudeis/Training/launch_school/RB130-Foundations-more-topics/Notes/using_&_symbol.md

 # Using &:symbol

 When we pass a symbol or a proc to a method with `&` operator prefixed, then Ruby attempts to convert what is passed in to a block.
 If a proc object is passed in, then `&` converts the proc into a block.
-If it is not a proc object, Ruby attempts to convert the argument to a proc object before converting it into a block.
+If it is not a proc , Ruby attempts to convert the argument to a proc before converting it into a block.

 For example: